Cinnamonsroll/inspector/README.md

 First signup / login on supabase and create a new project [here](https://app.supabase.io/new/legal-brown-partridge)

 Make sure to remember the password you enter for your database, because its gonna be required in the next steps.
-If you forget it you have to delete the project and create a ne one.
+If you forget it you have to delete the project and create a new one.

 After the project has been created and successfully created, click on the Database Icon on the left.